astropy/astropy-APEs/APE24.rst

 However, it has plans to set up automated checks that track the "health" and maintenance level of a package over time, with the goal of identifying packages that have become "orphans" (i.e, unmaintained).
-Once a package is identified as needing additional maintenance, it will be flagged for the community.
+Once a package is identified as needing additional maintenance, it will be flagged.

 "Health" might include frequency of commits, releases, CI status, etc.
 Some, if not most, of this data will be collected using `devstats <https://github.com/scientific-python/devstats>`_ and `repo-review <https://github.com/scientific-python/repo-review>`_ from `Scientific Python`_.
-This information will be displayed on public dashboards.
+This information will be displayed on public dashboards hosted on the pyOpenSci website.

 However, automation can only go so far; for instance, if automation is deployed in GitHub Actions, then any package hosted outside of GitHub would be excluded from these checks.
-In that case, manual intervention might still be necessary.
+In that case, manual intervention or alternate implementation might still be necessary.

 If the package is no longer maintained, one of the following can happen:

-1. If it is a widely used package and the maintainer wants to see it live on, they will try to help the maintainer to find a new maintainer team;
+1. If it is a widely used package and the maintainer wants to see it live on, pyOpenSci will try to help the maintainer build a new maintainer team;
-2. Otherwise, they will gracefully sunset it from the list of maintained/accepted packages.
+2. Otherwise, pyOpenSci will gracefully sunset it from the list of maintained/accepted packages.

 After sunsetting, if a package becomes active again, it is up to the package